campvanilla/casualdb/README.md

 .findAll(predicate: Object | Function => boolean)
 </code></h4>

-Searches an array and return all occurrences that satisfy the predicate.
+Searches through the items of the collection and returns a `CollectionOperator` of all occurrences that satisfy the predicate.
 The predicate can be of two forms:

-1. An object with keys that you would like to match
+1. An object with keys that you would like to match.
+The keys of the object should be a subset of the keys available on the items of the collection.
 2. A search-function where you can provide your custom logic and return `true` for the condition you are looking for.

-Returns a `CollectionOperator` with the subset of values satisfying the predicate.
+Returns a `CollectionOperator` with the subset of items.

 ```ts
 const data = await db.get<Schema["posts"]>('posts');